yohanboniface/sulci/README.rst

 the corpus and thesaurus of `Libération <http://www.liberation.fr/>`_, a french newspaper.

-This code is "work in progress"; it's not used (nor usable) in production yet.
+This code is "work in progress", but it's yet used in production at Libération.

 Therefore, here is a demo page with the freezed 0.1 alpha version: